Wilt Chamberlain's 100-point game: Prologue

 There was little advance excitement about the pending Warriors-Knicks game that Friday.
 Only five games remained in the regular season, with the Warriors (46–29) in second place—eleven games behind the Boston Celtics—and the Knicks in last place.
 Chamberlain had spent the night before the game in New York City, partying all night with a female companion before dropping her off at her home at 6 am With no sleep and suffering from a hangover, he boarded the train to Philadelphia at 8 am, met several friends at the Philadelphia train station, and had a long lunch with them, thus almost missing the team bus to Hershey.
 The other players were similarly bored.
-Warriors player York Larese said: "The biggest thrill in my life was to see that.
+Warriors player York Larese said, "The biggest thrill in my life was to see that.
 There was nothing exciting about the Knicks playing the Warriors in Hershey.
 Chocolate was more exciting."
-The game was played at Hershey Sports Arena, an old drafty gym originally built for ice hockey.
+The game was played at Hershey Sports Arena, an old, drafty gym originally built for ice hockey.
 The league occasionally played games in remote towns to attract new fans.
 This was the Warriors' third "home" game of the season in Hershey, which was 85 mi from Philadelphia.
-The Warriors' Tom Meschery called the arena "god-forsaken place...
+The Warriors' Tom Meschery called the arena a "god-forsaken place...
 The town of Hershey was built around a huge chocolate factory; everything there became permeated with the smell of chocolate.
 It was practically impossible to stay indoors; people felt sick.
 I was just dreaming to leave the place as fast as I could."

 On a cold, rainy Friday night, only 4,124 spectators paid to see the game, primarily to see players from the Philadelphia Eagles play an exhibition basketball game against their colleagues from the Baltimore Colts before the NBA game started.
 The arena's capacity was over 8,000, and Warriors owner Eddie Gottlieb was infamous for exaggerating attendance numbers.
 Warriors home attendance had dropped from 7,000 in Chamberlain's rookie season to less than 5,000 in this, his third, season.
 College basketball had started offering doubleheaders during the Great Depression to provide customers value for their money.
 Fans had grown accustomed to watching two games, so doubleheaders in the NBA became common.